Current Community Issues and Initiatives

 City of Los Angeles regulations state that cars parked in the same parking spot for more than 72 hours can be ticketed and towed.
 The Argyle Civic Association will be helping the City enforce this regulation by reporting "abandoned" vehicles and freeing those spots for residents of the neighborhood.

 Click the image above to view and download our informational postcard outlining the initiative.

 In addition, we have created stickers for Argyle area residents that will help distinguish their vehicles from vehicles from outside the neighborhood.
 The stickers are free and completely voluntary.
 See the next column for more information.

-NEW!
-Argyle Parking Stickers
+Argyle Historic District Parking Stickers

 Argyle Avenue area residents can now receive free vinyl stickers from the Argyle Civic Association.
 These stickers are entirely voluntary but will help ACA and our neighbors recognize your vehicle as local to the neighborhood.
 We hope that this will help discourage outsiders (office workers, club-goers, theater patrons, etc.) from parking here.

 Pick your FREE sticker up at our next meeting at Castle Argyle, or email firstname.lastname@example.org

 to make an email request to get a sticker.